 MRO purchases in the packaging industry are often made more complicated by strict health and safety rules but that doesn’t mean there aren’t opportunities to make efficiencies

 The UK’s packaging, plastics and paper industries have a number of challenges in common when it comes to the indirect procurement cost of industrial supplies for Maintenance, Repair and Operations (MRO).
-These are industries where there is a lot of competition, margins are often tight and raw material costs vary hugely with currency fluctuations, such as those seen since the Brexit vote.
+These are industries where there is a lot of competition, margins are often tight and raw material costs vary hugely with currency fluctuations.
 As such, there is significant pressure on organisations to find efficiencies that will help their bottom line, and MRO is an area where significant savings can be made.

-However, it is also an area, according to Del Tiwana, Industry Sector Manager at RS Components, that is often ignored by companies.
+However, according to Craig Stasik, Industry Sector Manager at RS, it is also an area that is often ignored by companies.
 “MRO is a complex beast and is frequently overlooked as customers spend a disproportionate time on direct spend categories,” he says.
 “This is understandable due to headline savings they can make on per-unit prices.
-But in some cases MRO categories become overlooked, leading to MRO meaning something closer to Miscellaneous Random and Out of control.”
+But in a lot of cases the size of the tail-spend highlights there are ways to improve efficiencies.”

 While this strategy is understandable in cost terms, it makes it vital to have a good MRO strategy in place, along with suppliers you can trust so that when machines do break down, it won’t cost your business money.
 As Helen Alder, the Chartered Institute of Procurement and Supply’s Head of Knowledge, explains: “Organisations don’t always understand what MRO is, and therefore they do not see the need or value in having a strategy in place.